hitaarthh/IndyCTF_writeUps/murphy's ghost.md

 The cipherText sound file was a morse code and the key was found by viewing the given key.wav in spectrogram.

+❌Couldn't upload the screenshots due to lack of the file.❌
 ### Flag:

 ```ictf{matthewmcconaughey}```